Capital One Venture Rewards Credit Card review

 Capital One Venture current sign-up bonus

-New cardholders able to meet the steep spending requirements will enjoy Capital One’s recently announced two-stage sign-up bonus.
-Earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+New cardholders able to meet the steep spending requirements will enjoy Capital One’s recently announced sign-up bonus: a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.

 The Capital One Venture earns flat-rate rewards, meaning it earns miles at the same rate on all purchases.
 The card also has no limit on the number of miles you can earn.